openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/01-01-creating-an-initial-project/assignment.md

 ![Change to Developer](../assets/change-to-developer.png)

-Next you'll select the project you created previously in the OpenShift web console.
+Next, you'll select the project you created previously in the OpenShift web console.

 # Selecting the project